luciusmagn/lambdas-and-logos/book.typ

     then we would say that procedural is a subset of OOP.
 I prefer the first approach.
 ]

-The introduction of concretely defined programming paradigms aim to solve both problems of programming in the small and programming in the large.
+The introduction of concretely defined programming paradigms aims to solve both problems of programming in the small and programming in the large.
 We will talk about them here, although their implications reach into the scope of programming in the large as well.

-In this book, we will talk about object-oriented programming, since that is the paradigm that most people are familiar with, about functional programming, since that is the other paradigm most mentioned, and then symbolic programming, which is a transcendental paradigm, that rears its (not ugly, beautiful) head in all languages that have a notion of meta-programming, and is the best description for what Lisp aims for.
+In this book, we will talk about object-oriented programming, since that is the paradigm that most people are familiar with, about functional programming, since that is the other paradigm most often mentioned, and then symbolic programming, which is a transcendental paradigm, that rears its (not ugly, beautiful) head in all languages that have a notion of meta-programming, and is the best description for what Lisp aims for.

 The concept of programming paradigms wasn't formally articulated until 1978, when Robert Floyd used the term "paradigms of programming" in his Turing Award lecture.
 Floyd borrowed the term from Thomas Kuhn's influential book "The Structure of Scientific Revolutions," which described how scientific fields evolve through paradigm shifts.
+It is an excellent book, by the way, with far reaching applicability.
+I have seen it cited in both IT and Psychology literature, the two fields most occupying my bookshelves.
 Floyd argued that programming was undergoing similar transformations as new approaches to problem-solving emerged.

-Prior to the formal recognition that we need to talk and reason about something like paradigms, we had already developed distinct approaches to programming, largely influenced by the hardware and theoretical models available to them.
+Prior to the formal recognition that we need to talk and reason about something like paradigms, we had already developed opinionated approaches to programming,#footnote[
+    They have always been opinionated, we have just started recognizing that they are ] largely influenced by the hardware and theoretical models available to them.
 The earliest electronic computers were programmed in machine code or assembly language, where the focus was necessarily on manipulating the machine's state through sequences of instructions.
 This approach naturally led to what we now call imperative programming - giving the computer explicit commands to execute in sequence.#footnote[